uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 ## Quizzes

 There will be occasional quizzes in the class which are meant to ensure basic understanding of the course lecture material.
 Quizzes will be posted on Canvas and are multiple choice.
-Quizzes are graded in a pass/fail way.
-Any score >= 80% is considered a passing score will be treated as 100%, while any score less than 80% will not have the score changed.
-For example, if you get a 70% on the quiz, your score will be 70%.
-But if you get 80%, your score will be 100%.

 **Quizzes can be taken up to 5 times** to achieve the target score.
 You will be able to see your total quiz score after submitting.
 However, you won't see specifically what you got right/wrong, or the correct answer until after the quiz closes.